Læs mere om ‘Dit Valg. Vores Danmark’ her / Read more about ‘Your Vote. Our Denmark’ here.

 SoJo Europe is a partnership program between Transitions, Journalismfund Europe, SEENPM, Constructive Institute and the European Union that promotes solutions journalism.

-Read more and apply
+Read more

 The activities within the SoJo Europe program consist of study tours, a grant program, international conferences and a training and mentoring program for journalists.